lampda/ANN2PMML/README.rst

-keras2pmml
+ann2pmml
 ==========

-Keras2pmml is simple exporter for Keras models (for supported models see bellow) into PMML text format which address the problems mentioned bellow.
+ann2pmml is an automated pmml exporter for neural network models (for supported models see bellow) into PMML text format which address the problems mentioned bellow.

 Storing predictive models using binary format (e.g. Pickle) may be dangerous from several perspectives - naming few: